lapinek/java-rcs-developer/README.developing-scripted-connectors.Part 2.md

     [not:false, operation:EQUALS, left:__UID__, right:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx]
     ```

+    > The `__UID__` parameter is a part of convention that includes a number of [ICF special attributes](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/schema-and-supported-operations.html#openicf-special-attributes) that begin and end with the double underscore.
+ICF's `__UID__` name references a resource [unique identifier](https://backstage.forgerock.com/docs/openicf/latest/_attachments/apidocs/org/identityconnectors/framework/common/objects/Uid.html).

     In the [Query Definition](#heading--developing-scripted-connectors-groovy-search-filtering-query-expression) chapter, it will be explained in details how the map returned by a `query()` call can be used for filtering data in response to either a read or a query request.

 * Using the `filter` binding.